d6lts/cck/README.txt

 a new node of your new type using the Create content menu link.

-The included optionswidget.module provides radio and check box selectors for text and numeric types.
+The included optionswidget.module provides radio and check box selectors for the various field types.

 The included fieldgroup.module allows you to group fields together in fieldsets to help organize them.